-Student Orientation is held one week before the start of the academic year and is offered only to new students.
+A student orientation is held one week before the start of the academic year and is offered only to new students.
 Students will be introduced to the campus buildings, attend various workshops with program leads/tutors and attend individual physical and mental evaluation sessions.
-The orientation is also a time for students to familiarise themselves with SPAA policies, procedures and their rights and responsibilities as a member of the SPAA community.
+The orientation is also a time for students to familiarise themselves with SPAA policies, procedures and their rights and responsibilities as members of the SPAA community.